nyasyamorina/nyaszip/DOCUMENT.md

 You can use `Zip::add(string file_name)` to add a file into the zip, see above.

-Use the `state()` method to get the `WritingState` of the file, it will be `Preparing` after create.
+Use the `state()` method to get the `WritingState` of the file, it will be `Preparing` after created.

-During the `Preparing` state, you can set some property for the file, like changing file name or comment, specify the file name and the comment are the utf-8 encoded, changing the last modified time,
+During the `Preparing` state, you can set some property for the file, like changing file name or comment, specifyinf the file name and the comment are the utf-8 encoded, setting the file attribute using `external_attribute(u32)`, changing the last modified time,

 But the most useful thing here is using `password(string)` to set the password for the file, note that the password can be empty.
 Also you can use `password(nullptr)` to unset the password.

-The default mod of AES encrytion is AES-256, and you can specify the mod after the password string: `password(string, u16 bits)`, where bits can be 128, 192 or 256.
+The default encrytion is AES-256, you can specify the AES mod after the password argument: `password(string, u16 bits)`, where bits can be 128, 192 or 256.

-You can start writing data into file after preparing by calling `start()` method, but calling this method is optional, it will be automatically called before actually writing data.
+You can start writing data into file after preparing by calling `start()` method.
+Calling this method is optional, it will be automatically called before actually writing data.

 There are two way to writing data: